 Instructional Materials Fees

 Instructional materials fees for certain selected credit or noncredit courses may be required at the time of registration, or the materials may be purchased on your own.
 If an instructional materials fee is required, the amount of the fee is listed beneath the course title in the Schedule of Classes.
 Every effort will be made to identify in the Schedule of Classes those courses which may require materials fees.
 Authority for the charge is granted under Ventura County Community College District Board Policy 5030.
-These instructional and other materials include but are not limited to textbooks, tools, equipment and clothing if:
+These instructional and other materials include but are not limited to textbooks, tools, equipment, and clothing if:

 - The instructional and other materials required for the course have a continuing value to the student outside of the classroom setting, or

 - The instructional and other materials are used in the production of an “end product” that has continuing value to the student outside the classroom setting.
+See the course schedule for instructional material fee costs.

 A list of all instructional and other materials required in a course will be made available for students no later than the first class meeting each term.
 The list also will be available in the Division Office and the Bookstore.
 Fees charged by the College are subject to change at the discretion of the Governing Board.